applewoodhoa/applewoodhoa.github.io/_posts/2018-08-10-Meeting.md

     - present: Doug Goldstein, Will Bowen, Cory Martin, Sarah Comfort
     - absent:  Cedric Delbridge
     - observer(s): None
-- Motion: Prior minuttes motioned to be accepted by Will Bowen and seconded by Cory Martin.
+- Motion: Prior minutes motioned to be accepted by Will Bowen and seconded by Cory Martin.
   - Vote: All in favor.

 - Old Business to Review: